techramj/React09022024/notes/01_react.md

 ## Rules
+1. write the component of similar type in a directory
+2. for every component, create a new file
+3. create function and name it in initcap.
+Eg: ExpenseItem
+4. return the function which contain jsx code using default
-1. don't return multiple element in a function
+5. don't return multiple element in a function

         //wrong
         function ExpenseItem() {